 print('Distance:', distance, 'cm')

-In this section, we will see how to display measured distance reading on a 0.96 SSD1306 OLED display using MicroPython and Raspberry Pi Pico.
+In this section, we will see how to display the measured distance on a 0.96-inch SSD1306 OLED display using MicroPython and Raspberry Pi Pico.

-You can find more information on OLED with Raspberry Pi Pico here:
+You can find more information about using an OLED with Raspberry Pi Pico here:

 SSD1306 OLED Display MicroPython Library

-For an OLED display, we will also need to upload a library to Raspberry Pi Pico.
+To use the OLED display, we need to install the micropython-ssd1306 library on the Raspberry Pi Pico.

-- To successfully do that, open your Thonny IDE with your Raspberry Pi Pico plugged in your system.
-Go to Tools > Manage Packages.
-This will open up the Thonny Package Manager.
+- Open Thonny IDE with your Raspberry Pi Pico connected.
+Go to Tools > Manage Packages to open the Thonny Package Manager.

 Connecting SSD1306 OLED Display with Raspberry Pi Pico and HC-SR04